-The fee for this licence is £190 (or £185 processing fee plus £25 for issue of the licence) plus any actual vet costs if a veterinary inspection is required.
+The fee for this licence is £250 (or £245 processing fee plus £25 for issue of the licence) plus any actual vet costs if a veterinary inspection is required.
 The costs for this veterinary inspection are payable by the applicant/licence holder.
 This applies to veterinary inspections required during the application process and during the licence period.

 You will also need to make payment by visiting our Make a Payment and selecting Animal Licensing from the drop down.
 The reference number will prefill for you but you will need to enter the amount.
 You will be emailed a receipt and there is a space for your receipt number on the application form.

 An inspection will be carried out before the licence is granted.
 The inspector will be looking to make sure the applicant has the following:

 - Specialist knowledge in the species that they are caring for and a clear understanding of its needs and welfare.
 This would include the animals’ mental and physical health, feeding and knowledge of environmental enrichment.
 The applicant should be able to demonstrate that they have researched and followed expert guidance in order to carry out their role.

 - Comprehensive records that contain all the information required by the conditions that apply to their particular activities.